 7. Khao Soi

 Khao Soi in a Northern Thai dish that is hugely popular among both locals as tourists.
 Tourists like it for the same reason they like Pad Thai: it’s perfectly suitable for the Western taste palate as it is barely spicy.
 Khao Soi is a coconut-based curry with noodles, usually served with a chicken drumstick and topped with fried noodles.
 Khao Soi is made with chilli, garlic, shallots, ginger, coriander seeds, cardamom and turmeric.
 Northern Thai city Chiang Mai is known for this heavenly curry.
-If you are planning to visit this city, make sure to visit one of the restaurants listed in our Best Khao Soi in Chiang Mai article.
+If you are planning to visit this city, make sure to visit one of the restaurants listed in our article about the best Khao Soi in Chiang Mai.